cooked71/device_REALME_RMX3760_twrp/README.md

 based on https://github.com/cooked71/device_realme_RMX3834_twrp/tree/main from gitFASTBOOT (is the nearest devtree found) from scratch

-we have shell,logs,external_sd, no data decrypt, gatekepeer set to 4.x (on recovery.log), and android.health, still need to cleanup useless stuff
+we have shell,logs,external_sd, no data decrypt, gatekepeer up, android.health up, keymint up still need to cleanup useless stuff

 seems that an issue is present on twrp_manifest in recovery log trows Atomic commit failed ret=-22 that prevent ui to come up ,seems that is due to an updated vesion of graphics_drm.cpp to come up